CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/ApplicationExplorer.md

 # Application Explorer
 ![assets/img/ApplicationInstanceWindow/AppInstanceApplicationExplorerContextMenu.png](../../../assets/img/ApplicationInstanceWindow/AppInstanceApplicationExplorerContextMenu.png)

-The Application Explorer shows you the collected data objects, like classes and methods / functions, from the profiled application.
+The application explorer shows you the collected data objects, like classes and methods / functions, from the profiled application.

 On this screen you can easily manage what you want to [filter](../../features/ProfilingDataFiltering.md) by right clicking or open the the [object details view](ObjectDetailsView.md) by double clicking on them.